skycoin/skycoin-web/README.md

 docker run -d --name <name> -p 80:80 skycoin/skycoin-web:latest
 ```

-Then, you can access to the web wallet by visiting http:you_IP
+Then, you can access to the web wallet by visiting `http://your_IP`

 ## Development server